(work in progress)

 An example of the dual function is given below (source code is here):

-As is decreased from a large value, the values of
+is decreased from a large value, the values of

 will “switch on” from